dennis-lin-recruiting-2017/elevator/README.md

 to model how most real-world elevators seem to work.
 The key differences between my algorithm and the FCFS version are as follows:

-1. While serving a request, the elevator has space, it will pick up requests that show up en route to the original destination and update its itinerary.
+1. While serving a request, if the elevator has space, it will pick up requests that show up en route to the original destination and update its itinerary.
-2. Once the new riders board, the elevator will update its final destionation to be the furthest floor of all its riders (i.e. highest destination floor for an ascending elevator, lowest destination floor for a descending one).
+2. Once the new riders board, the elevator will update its final destination to be the furthest floor of all its riders (i.e. highest destination floor for an ascending elevator, lowest destination floor for a descending one).